RYees/Intellectual-Identity-ethereum/README.md

 * Developing smart contract.
    * With solidity programming
    * Testing and deploying the contract on ethereum blockchain
-* Building frontend web dApp
+* Building frontend web dapp
    * Designing the user interface